Chris Lykes: College career

 As a freshman, Lykes averaged 9.6 points and 2.3 assists per game.
 He developed a close friendship with teammate Lonnie Walker IV.
 During his sophomore season, Miami coach Jim Larrañaga called him "crazy, but he's also crazy good" for his tendency to make risky plays that usually turn out well.
 Lykes scored a career-high 28 points on January 3, 2019, in a 87–82 loss to NC State.
 Lykes scored 20 points in a loss to North Carolina on January 19, and tied a season-high with four three-pointers.
 Lykes averaged 16.2 points, 2.7 rebounds and 3.2 assists per game as a sophomore.
 He was named to the Atlantic Coast Conference (ACC) All-Academic Team for the second straight season.
 Coming into his junior season, Lykes was named Preseason Second Team All-ACC.
 Lykes missed four games in January 2020 with a groin injury.
 He sat out a game against Syracuse on March 8 with a laceration near his eye.
 As a junior, Lykes averaged 15.4 points, 2.4 assists, and 2.1 rebounds per game.
 Lykes was named All-ACC Honorable Mention.
 Two games into his senior season, he suffered a season-ending ankle injury.
 Lykes transferred to Arkansas for his final year of eligibility, choosing the Razorbacks over USC.
+He averaged 7.6 points, 1.5 assists and 1 rebound per game.

 Professional career

-After going undrafted in the 2022 NBA Draft, Lykes signed with Horsens IC of the top league in Denmark, Basketligaen.
+After going undrafted in the 2022 NBA draft, Lykes signed with Horsens IC of the top league in Denmark, Basketligaen.
 He averaged 22.0 points, 4.8 assists and 3.1 rebounds per game over 26 games, leading his team to an overall 17-9 record.

-On June 27, 2023, Lykes signed with Denain Voltaire of the 2nd Division French League, LNB Pro B.
+On June 27, 2023, Lykes signed with Denain Voltaire of the 2nd Division French League, LNB Pro B. He averaged 13.1 points, 2.1 rebounds, and 3.3 assists per game.
+Lykes left the team on February 21, 2024.
+He subsequently joined iLab Basketbol of the Turkish league and averaged 21.9 points, 2.9 rebounds, 5.6 assists and 1.2 steals per game.

 On January 3, 2025, he signed with Spirou Basket of the BNXT League.
 He renewed his contract with the team on July 5, 2025, signing a new one-year deal.
+Lykes was cut from the team on December 18.